datatrails/veracity/README.md

 # General use commands

 * `node` - read a merklelog node
-* `nodescan` - scan a log for a particular node value
-* `diag` - print diagnostics about a massif, identified by massif index or by an mmr index
 * `verify-included` - verify the inclusion of an event, or list of events, in the tenant's merkle log
-* `event-log-info` - print diagnostics about an events entry in the log (currently only supports events on protected assets)
 * `massifs` - Generate pre-calculated tables for navigating massif raw storage with maximum convenience

 # Developer commands